nanusefue/aws-docker-tools/README.md

 The troposphere library allows for easier creation of the AWS CloudFormation JSON by writing Python code to describe the AWS resources. troposphere also includes some basic support for OpenStack resources via Heat.

+Different examples for the use of the following tools

 #### ANSIBLE

 ```